-You can find out first hand from two Master's students about how it is to study at the Biozentrum in their interviews.
+You can find out first hand from two Master's students about how it is to study at the Biozentrum.

-It is possible to start the master’s degree program in both the spring and autumn.
-The application deadline for the autumn semester is April, 30, and for the spring semester November, 30.
+It is possible to start the master’s degree program in both the spring and fall.
+The application deadline for the Fall Semester is April 30, and for the Spring Semester November 30.
 Further information can be found here.

 Credit points (CP) are awarded for successfully completed course work, in accordance with the European Credit Transfer and Accumulation System (ECTS).
-The number of CP per learning unit corresponds to the working time the student needs to put in to achieve its objectives.
-One credit point corresponds to a work load of 30 hours.
-The achievement of 90 CP is required for the award of a Master of Science in Molecular Biology.
+One credit point corresponds to a workload of approx. 30 hours.
+Evidence of the achievement of 90 CP is required for the award of a Master of Science in Molecular Biology.